nokia/SReXperts/docs/tools/tools-clab-vscode-plugin.md

 mkdir ~/srx25
 ```

-Enter that folder in VS Code by navigating to the file menu (top left), and select 'Open Folder', and open the folder that was just created.
+Open that folder in VS Code by navigating to the file menu (top left), and selecting 'Open Folder'.

 ### Graphical topology creation